Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 I love soaking my feet in the different outdoor foot baths at Spa Land Busan.
 Some are hot, while others are cool.

-It’s the perfect spot to relax and take pictures while enjoying the outdoor atmosphere.
 I also like to see if I can walk along the acupressure path without wincing!

 A view of the outdoor foot bath area at night at Spa Land Busan